Brooklyn Child Custody Attorney

 Representing Parents with Special Needs Children

-Our Brooklyn child custody attorneys also have extensive experience working with parents who have special needs children, including children with attention deficit hyperactivity disorder (ADHD), spina bifida, learning disorders, speech and language delays, and other physical limitations.
+Our Brooklyn child custody lawyers also have extensive experience working with parents who have special needs children, including children with attention deficit hyperactivity disorder (ADHD), spina bifida, learning disorders, speech and language delays, and other physical limitations.
 We are committed to leveling the playing field for these children.

 Personalized solutions for you.